 Find a home

-If you are interested in applying for a housing association property to rent or buy, or for general information about low cost home ownership, private renting, rent to buy, home exchange, housing advice and homelessness, see the Housing Options page.
+See the Housing Options page to apply to rent or buy a housing association property and for information about low cost home ownership, private renting, rent to buy, home exchange, housing advice and homelessness.

 Low cost home ownership

-The council works in partnership with housing associations and developers to create affordable housing for those who may be unable to afford to buy on the open market.
-Read more about affordable home ownership options.
+Read about affordable home ownership options, offered by the council in partnership with housing associations and developers for people who may be unable to afford to buy on the open market.

-Information on the help available for people in Newport who are at risk of homelessness, or who are homeless.
+Information for people in Newport who are at risk of homelessness or who are homeless.

 Help to manage at home

-• Grants are available to carry out adaptations to the homes of people with disabilities - read more about housing grants.
+- Housing grants are available to carry out adaptations to the homes of people with disabilities

-• The Supported Housing Gateway can help people into the supported accommodation that is best suited to their needs
+- The Supported Housing Gateway can help people into supported accommodation

-The council’s Environmental Health Housing team aims to maintain minimum housing standards and protect public health and safety in domestic premises.
-For information about shared housing and the landlords forum, see the Houses in Multiple Occupation pages.
+The council aims to maintain minimum housing standards and protect public health and safety in domestic premises.

-The council is committed to tackling vacant properties in the private sector.
+The council is committed to tackling empty properties in the private sector.